-Quantitative Data-2012-2013 mClass: Reading 3D Second-Grade Assessment Results
+Quantitative Data-2012-2013 mClass: Reading 3D

+Second-Grade Assessment Results

-The second phase of the research study is based on quantitative data.
-MClass: Reading 3D data for students enrolled in second grade during the 2012-2013 school year was obtained upon approval from the selected district.
-The Beginning of Year (BOY) data was compared to the End of Year (EOY) data.
+The second phase of the research study was based on quantitative data. mClass: Reading 3D data for students enrolled in second grade during the 2012-2013 school was obtained upon approval for the selected district.
+The Beginning of the Year (BOY) data was compared to the End of Year (EOY) data.
 Additionally, data was analyzed to determine to what extent, if any, mClass: Reading 3D has impacted students' reading achievement in second grade.

-The three participating rural elementary schools (see figures 16, 17 and 18), were selected through a purposeful (Patton, 1990) or criterion-based (LeCompte & Preissle, 1993) sampling procedure.
+The three participating rural elementary schools were selected through a purposeful (Patton, 1990) or criterion-based (LeCompte & Preissle, 1993) sampling procedure.
 Purposeful sampling allows the researcher to gain the most insight by using specific criteria which "directly reflect the purpose of the study and guide in the identification of information rich cases" (Merriam, 1998, pp. 62-63).
-According to Patton (1990) "information rich cases are those from which one can learn a great deal about issues of central importance to the purpose of the research, thus the term purposeful sampling" (p.
+According to Patton (1990), "Information rich cases are those from which one can learn a great deal about issues of central importance to the purpose of the research, thus the term purposeful sampling" (p.
 169).

 The purposeful or criterion-based sample included the following criteria: a rural public elementary school in the State of North Carolina that implemented the mClass: Reading 3D program during the 2010/2011 school year, with each racial/ethnic group representative of the community and school district.
 The three elementary schools included enrollment with 40% or more economically disadvantaged, meeting federal guidelines for a Title I Part A funding to meet the learning needs of all students (U.S. Department of Education, n.d.).

-The collected quantitative data were received from the testing coordinator of the selected school district with the approval of the Assistant Superintendent of Curriculum and Instruction.
-Figures 16-18 show the mClass: Reading 3D composite scores of second-grade students at the
+The collected quantitative data was received from the testing coordinator of the selected school district with the approval of the Assistant Superintendent of Curriculum and Instruction.
+Figures 17-19 show the performance of levels of second grade students at the beginning-of-year (BOY), middle-of-year (MOY), and end-of-year (EOY) benchmarking periods.